crt26/pqc-evaluation-tools/README.md

 ### OQS-Provider Performance Testing

-This script is focused on benchmarking the performance of PQC algorithms when integrated within the OpenSSL (3.2.1) library via the OQS-Provider.
+This script is focused on benchmarking the performance of PQC and PQC-Hybrid algorithms when integrated within the OpenSSL (3.2.1) library via the OQS-Provider.
 The script firstly can test the computational efficiency of the PQC algorithms when integrated into the OpenSSL library.
-Alongside, how PQC algorithms perform when integrated into the TLS protocol by measuring empty TLS handshake performance.
+Alongside, how PQC/PQC-Hybrid algorithms perform when integrated into the TLS protocol by measuring empty TLS handshake performance.
 Furthermore, metrics for how classic algorithms perform when conducting the TLS handshake to gather data which can be used as a baseline to compare the PQC metrics against.

 The testing tool allows for tests to be conducted on a single machine or using two machine connected via a physical network.
 It should be noted that when using two physical machines the complexity of setup increases.
 However, regardless of which scenario, the process requires more additional steps then the liboqs testing.